TIHLDE/Kvark/README.md

 ## 📫 Contact

-Feel free to send us a message on our official [slack channel](https://tihlde.slack.com/archives/C01CJ0EQCFM).
+Feel free to send us a message on our official [discord server](https://discord.gg/HNt5XQdyxy).
 Of course you can always reach out to us directly at index@tihlde.org.

 ## 📘 Licence